shivannis/xandr-docs-public/xandr-docs/articles/monetize/global-privacy-platform.md

 The [Global Privacy Platform](https://github.com/InteractiveAdvertisingBureau/Global-Privacy-Platform) (GPP) is a protocol that helps to consolidate the management of different user consent signals from a variety global privacy jurisdictions.
 It is a communication layer that interacts with frameworks such as the Transparency and Consent Framework ([TCF](https://github.com/InteractiveAdvertisingBureau/GDPR-Transparency-and-Consent-Framework/tree/master/TCFv2)) and the US Privacy API ([USPAPI](https://github.com/InteractiveAdvertisingBureau/USPrivacy/blob/master/CCPA/USP%20API.md)) to convert multiple signals into a single API, thereby making communication between ad tech vendors more efficient.

-In order to be compliant with state legislation in the United States, Xandr will support the '[US-States](https://github.com/InteractiveAdvertisingBureau/Global-Privacy-Platform/tree/main/Sections/US-States)' section of the GPP as of 01.01.23.
+In order to be compliant with state legislation in the United States, Microsoft Advertising will support the '[US-States](https://github.com/InteractiveAdvertisingBureau/Global-Privacy-Platform/tree/main/Sections/US-States)' section of the GPP as of 01.01.23.
 That means that publishers and advertisers operating in theUnited States will have an industry-accepted method of maintaining legal compliance and respecting the privacy of their users.

 ## How does the GPP work